dietrichm/cctv/README.md

 ## Features

 * Show snapshot pictures of an arbitrary amount of CCTV cameras in a single row/column on a HTML page
-* Configure snapshot request time-out per camera
+* Configurable snapshot request time-out per camera
 * Reboot all cameras having a reboot trigger URL using a console command
 * Log application errors to a [Sentry](https://sentry.io) project
 * Maintain public IP address on a [Neostrada DNS record](https://help.neostrada.nl/) (**incomplete**)